stackus/ftgogo/README.md

 > Services can be made to publish messages directly without having to use an outbox and CDC.
 The pattern works best, only?, with backends that provide transactional support.

+### Backend-For-Frontend (BFF)

+The project now demonstrates the backend-for-frontend pattern with the addition of a Customer-Web service.
+These types of services are purpose built API Gateways that serve a specific client experience.

+The addition of these BFFs also provide a place to implement cross-cutting concerns such as authorization and authentication.
+I've tried to add demonstrations of the capabilities of what a BFF might do for a microservices application.

+#### GRPC and Protocol Buffers

+With the addition of the first BFF all HTTP handlers were converted to GRPC.
+GRPC is a better choice for communication between your applications Api Gateway or BFF.
+The contract for each service was left unchanged as much as possible with the switch to GRPC.

 ### Other

 #### Metrics/Instrumentation